RobK-AA/beat_the_weather/README.md

     (darkened or sunnier background)
   - Thursday, 8/20: site now displays functional map, with instructions for game, that allows for navigation and feedback asto the weather and if the player has won or lost.
-  - Friday 8/21: Fine-tuning, add bonus effects (screen shows "raindrops" if mouse is over a storm, player can customize settings for difficulty (allow for bigger, more zoomed out map to traverse)
+  - Friday 8/21: Fine-tuning, add bonus effects - (1) screen shows "raindrops" if mouse is over a storm, (2) player can customize settings for difficulty by
+    allowing for bigger, more zoomed out map to traverse, (3) game warns players when they are close to a rainy area